 A prolific player who knew his way to the posts, Luger won international plaudits throughout his career.
 Today, he is able to expertly discuss the ins and outs of the game of rugby and has regularly been called upon to do just that at after dinner events and sporting occasions, where he is commonly asked to recount his experiences at that fantastic chapter in English rugby union history.

-To book Dan Luger as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Dan Luger as the rugby speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Dan is known to cover:

 - Rugby Speaker